spaansba/ForesightJS/README.md

 ## Development Tools

-ForesightJS has dedicated [Development Tools](https://github.com/spaansba/ForesightJS-DevTools) that help you understand and tune how foresight is working in your application.
+ForesightJS has dedicated [Development Tools](https://github.com/spaansba/ForesightJS-DevTools) created with [Foresight Events](https://foresightjs.com/docs/getting_started/events) that help you understand and tune how foresight is working in your application.
 This standalone development package provides real-time visualization of mouse trajectory predictions, element bounds, and callback execution.
 It's particularly helpful when setting up ForesightJS for the first time or when fine-tuning for specific UI components.

 ```bash
 npm install js.foresight-devtools